 Traditional behavioral tests of hearing (e.g., pure-tone and speech audiometry) are generally successful in the early stages of dementia, although modifications may be needed.
 These include simplifying directions, using pulse tones, slowing presentation of speech stimuli, providing reminders to respond, and allowing a “yes” response instead of raising a finger or pressing a button.

 During the later stages of dementia, more objective tests (e.g., otoacoustic emissions or auditory steady state response) may be necessary to obtain estimated thresholds (Burkhalter, Allen, Skaar, Crittenden, & Burgio, 2009).

 See the Assessment section of ASHA's Practice Portal page on Adult Dysphagia for more information.

-See ASHA's Practice Portal page on Permanent Childhood Hearing Loss for information about full audiologic assessment conducted by an audiologist.
+See ASHA's Practice Portal page on Hearing Loss in Children for information about full audiologic assessment conducted by an audiologist.

 The comprehensive assessment may result in

 The Omnibus Budget Reconciliation Act (1987) mandates evaluation of the physical and psychological status of residents in long-term care communities at the time of admission and periodically thereafter.
 The required evaluation, known as the Minimum Data Set (MDS), includes questions about the ability of residents to hear, comprehend, and produce language.
 Although the law does not require that judgments about hearing and communicative function be made by SLPs, the inclusion of these questions on the MDS helped establish a role for SLPs with individuals living in long-term care communities.